zodb/relstorage/docs/install.rst

 You also need the Python database adapter that corresponds with your database.

+On CPython2, install psycopg2 2.8+, mysqlclient 1.4+, or cx_Oracle
+5.2+ (but use caution with 5.2.1+); PyMySQL 0.7, MySQL
+Connector/Python 8.0.16 and umysql are also tested to work as is pg8000.

+.. note:: umysql support is deprecated and will be removed.

+For CPython3, install psycopg2, mysqlclient 1.4+, or cx_Oracle;
+PyMySQL, MySQL Connector/Python  and pg8000 are also known to work.

+On PyPy, install psycopg2cffi 2.8+ or PyMySQL 0.6.6+ (PyPy will generally work with psycopg2 and mysqlclient, but it will be *much* slower; in contrast, pg8000 performs nearly as well. cx_Oracle is untested on PyPy).
+MySQL Connector/Python is tested to work on PyPy 7.1.

 .. tip::
    The easiest way to get the recommended and tested database adapter for your platform and database is to install the corresponding RelStorage